sldgr/daqmx-python-UI-example/README.md

    .\python daqmx_with_kivy.py
    ```

-From here, you can hit Start Acquisition immediately if you are using device name PXI1Slot2.
+From here, you can hit 'Start Acquisition' immediately if you are using device name PXI1Slot2.
 If you are using a real
 device or a device, a device with different name in NI MAX, or simply want to change the settings feel free to do by
 hitting 'Enter' on your keyboard after you type in each field.
 If there is an issue, the error will be displayed in the
 error box in the bottom right-hand corner.